dianathreis/dianathreis.github.io/essays/ask-smarter.md

 </p>

-User djred678 is asking a question that can easily be answered with a simple Google search, not to mention that it has already been asked in the forum previously.
+User djred678 is asking a question that can easily be answered with a simple Google search of "What does '+= mean?", not to mention that it has already been asked in the forum previously.
 “I can't seem to find any explanation for this” is a lazy way to explain why you need help- the question was asked in 2017!
 I imagine that anyone who saw this new question come up on their feed were annoyed, and many actually were, because the comments clearly state that the question was very low-effort and lazy.
 An individual who did answer did argue that they were simply just helping someone who had a question and that being abrasive wouldn’t be helpful.
 I think it’s safe to assume that asking these questions creates a very hostile environment that doesn’t help anyone.

 <p align="center">
   <img width="500" height="404" src="https://github.com/user-attachments/assets/ff05be83-c884-4434-a864-d39dc32e1d71" >